oldtrickcoder/Charp-RGBto-CMYK-Winform/README.md

 now for further development Me using dotnet 48 for further development

-for the recent development you can clone dotnet48 branch and if you want to use first development just clone the Master branch
+for the recent development you can clone dotnet48 branch and if you want to use first development just clone the main branch